ialexpovad/acari/README.md

 # acari
-Implementation algorithms of cluster analysis for radionuclide identification.
+Algorithms of clustering analysis for identification of radionuclide.